Cardshifter/Cardshifter/Documentation/2) Card Library - Effects.md

 - `"Battlefield"`: Creature cards that are currently in active play, i.e., in battle or on the battlefield.
 - `"Hand"`: Cards in a player's hand, not played yet.
 - `"Discard"`: Cards which have been discarded from battle.
 Sometimes also referred to as graveyard.
+- `"Deck"`: Cards in a player's deck.
 - `"Exile"`: Not currently used.
 Cards which are exiled, which may vary depending on the mod implementation.
-- `"Cards"`: All available cards.
+- `"Cards"`: All cards loaded at game start.
 Not currently used as it is too meta.

 ####`creatureType`